-These properties are stored in the server-level property sheet, which can be viewed in the web UI by accessing the Administration tab/ Server subtab.
+These properties are stored in the server-level property sheet, which you can view in the web UI in the Administration > Server subtab.

 Custom editors are stored in the nested sheet named ec_customEditors.
 Preflight driver scripts are stored in the nested sheet named ec_preflight.
 The upgrade process overwrites default custom editor and preflight driver scripts with current versions.
-We recommend backing up any custom properties you created by renaming the property.
-For example, change ec_preflight/clientDrivers/perforce to ec_preflight/clientDrivers/perforce modified.
+You should back up any custom properties that you created by renaming those properties.
+For example, change ec preflight/clientDrivers/perforce to ec preflight/clientDrivers/perforce modified.